Ayms/torrent-live/README.md

 ![blocked](https://raw.github.com/Ayms/torrent-live/master/blocked.png)

-The spies might change their IP addresses among their service provider pool of addresses, therefore you could keep in the blocklist some addresses that do not correspond any longer to spies, again it does not seem to be a huge issue since torrent-live is updating the list real-time (TODO remove IP addresses not appearing as spies since some time in the blocklist).
+The spies might change their IP addresses among their service provider pool of addresses, therefore you could keep in the blocklist some addresses that do not correspond any longer to spies, again it does not seem to be a huge issue since torrent-live is updating the list real-time.

 Apparently, for a new infohash the spies are slow to arrive at the begining, but arrive massively after some time.